-Nopal de cruz has three points and can be cooked and made into a side dish.
+Nopal de cruz (Acanthocereus tetragonus) has three ridges and can be cooked and made into a side dish.
 I have seen it in the country side being used as fences.
 For a larger image click here.

-Estrella de nopal is similiar to Nopal de Cruz but instead of having three points, it has five.
+Estrella de Nopal is similar to Nopal de Cruz but instead of having three ridges, it has five.

 Palo de Vibora.
 Used to clean kidneys.
 These wood chips are soaked in water for a few days.
 The chips are removed before drinking.
 It doesn't taste bad at all.
 For a larger image of palo de vibora click here.

 Papaya (Carica papaya) is the same word in Spanish and in English.
 Papaya originates from Central and South America and is grown commercially along the coast of Oaxaca.
 When the papaya is yellowish orange, it is ready to be eaten.
 The skin is not edible and usually the seeds are thrown out although they too are edible.
 Eating the seeds (around nine) is believed to keep away parasites.
 For a larger image of papaya click here.